-There were no other matters considered at this meeting.
+There were no other matters.

 XII.
 ADOPTION OF REPORTS

 At its session on 21 June 1995, the Council considered the reports of STACFEN, STACFIS, STACREC and STACPUB and adopted each of them on the understanding that minor editorial changes would be done as appropriate, before the reports were issued.
 The report of the Joint ICES/NAFO Working Group on Harp and Hooded Seals will be issued as an SCS Document (SCS Doc.
 95/16).